I8087/mlib/README.md

 # libm
-The Plan is to create a clean and nice nonstandard C library for MikeOS that respects cdecl calling convention.
+The goal of libm is to create a clean and nice nonstandard C library for MikeOS that respects the cdecl calling convention. libm is completely written in assembly (nasm).
+Currently, the project is under active development.

-#Licensing
+# Licensing
 This project is licensed under "Simplified BSD" and can be found in the LICENSE file.

+# Depenencies
+* **NASM**